Ian-Rotor-Rig/racebox/README.md

 The [Digital Ocean](https://www.digitalocean.com/community/tutorials/install-python-windows-10) guide is excellent\
 Adding pip and tcl/tk during installation is important to Racebox

+In addition to Python, install support for serial and HID relays:\
 python -m pip install pyserial\
 python -m pip install hid